sourceduty/Robot_Me/README.md

 ![Robot Me](https://github.com/user-attachments/assets/2a70cbc4-a17e-4bfd-8421-dc5b182568ee)

-> Create robot and humanoid images inspired by yourself.
+> Create robot and humanoid images inspired by yourself using uploaded images.
 #

 [Robot Me](https://chatgpt.com/g/g-GksvKsva8-robot-me) is designed specifically to create and fine-tune digital images of robots and humanoid characters based on user specifications.
 With a strong focus on customization, Robot Me generates visuals that reflect each user's unique ideas, from futuristic machines to lifelike androids.
 It interacts conversationally to understand the user's vision, exploring specific traits, personalities, and stylistic preferences that bring each concept to life.
 By discussing features like aesthetics, tech levels, and personality, Robot Me aims to capture each character’s essence in detail, whether mechanical or more human-like.